nansencenter/DAPPER/README.md

     by Patrick N. Raanes, Marc Bocquet, and Alberto Carrassi.

-The scripts are located in the folder `AdInf` (which only exists on this git branch).
-The scripts depend on the underlying package: DAPPER.
-In particular, all of the AdInf scripts are based on DAPPER/example_3.py; refer to this for more detailed commenting.

 DAPPER may be installed as described
 [for in the master branch (accessed July 2019)](https://github.com/nansencenter/DAPPER#installation).